 For those who work in the fleet industry, or drive for a living, defensive driving techniques are some of the most important things you can learn in your job.
-Because of the vast number of hours spent on the road, you are more likely to witness or experience road accidents on your travels, than those who drive less frequently.
-So, it is vital you are aware of even the most basic defensive driving techniques, to keep you and your vehicle, safe and sound.
+In 2019, there were 153,158 reported road casualties in Great Britain, 4,895 of which were ‘goods vehicle occupants’.
+Because of the vast number of hours spent on the road, you are more likely to witness or experience road accidents on your travels than those who drive less frequently.
+This is why it is vital you are aware of even the most basic defensive driving techniques, to keep you and your vehicle, safe and sound.

 Here at Fleetsmart, we are passionate about keeping our roads as safe as possible, which is what our vehicle tracking devices can help do.
 Here are some of what we believe are the most important defensive driving techniques, for any vehicle on our roads.

 There are many safety rules to consider before you start driving, including the blatantly obvious like wearing a seatbelt and adjusting your mirrors.
 One of the most important things that you are responsible for is being highly knowledgeable about the vehicle you are driving.

 If you work in the fleet industry, you may be driving a lorry, van, truck or taxi.
 You may even be driving different kinds of vehicles day-to-day, so it is important you understand the differences between vehicles, and how everything works.
 Granted, some of the information about how a vehicle works, can often come with practice but you should have a good read of the vehicle’s manual so that you know what you are driving.